Atlantic Album Discography, Part 1

 100 & 400 Series (1949-1954)

 Atlantic entered the 33 1/3 rpm long play record business very early, issuing it's first album in March of 1949.
 Ahmet was well aware that a rhythm and blues album had little chance of success, since 78 rpm records dominated that genre.
 So even though Atlantic was successful with rhythm and blues recordings, their first foray into the album market was with a poetry album, Walter Benton's This Is My Beloved.
 John Dall provided the narration and Vernon Duke provided the background music.
 This 10-inch album carried the number 110 which stood for "one 10 inch disc."
 The matrix numbers on this disc were TLP 11213/11214.
-The same material was released simultaneously as three 12 inch 78 rpm discs with the catalog number 312-S. The 312 stood for "three 12 inch discs" and "S" stood for standard speed which at that time was 78 rpm.
-The individual 78 rpm records were numbered 1201, 1202, and 1203.
-Atlantic rather quickly dropped this unwieldy numbering system and issued their second and third LPs in May, 1950, as ALS-108 by Joe Bushkin and ALS-109 by Erroll Garner.
-The first 12 inch LP issued by Atlantic (January, 1951) was ALS-401 which was a recording of scenes from Shakespeare's "Romeo and Juliet" performed by Eva LaGallienne and Richard Waring.

-The first Atlantic 10" album, ALS-108, had a grey label with red print and the Atlantic name in white bordered in red, with "FULL RANGE RECORDING" in white under the name (see label at right).
+Scan courtesy of Peter Grendysa.
+The label for Atlantic 10-inch albums LP-108 and ALS-110 were grey with red print.
+The Atlantic name was white bordered in red, with "FULL RANGE RECORDING" in white under the name (see label at left).
 Around the top and bottom edge of the label were "LONG PLAYING" and "MICRO-GROOVE RECORD" respectively.
-(Scan courtesy of Peter Grendysa.)
+There was a concentric white band about two-thirds of the way out from the center hole towards the edge of the label.

-During the early 1950s the label on most of the Atlantic 10 inch albums and the first few 12 inch albums was yellow with black printing.
-"ATLANTIC" was over the center hole in black with a thin black line under it, there was a black ring around the perimeter of the label except in the area the Atlantic name was located.
+Scan courtesy of Peter Grendysa.
+Starting with ALS-111 in 1952, the label on the Atlantic 10-inch albums and the first few 12-inch albums was yellow with black printing.
+"ATLANTIC" was over the center hole in black with a thin black line under it, there was a black ring about two-thirds of the way from the center hole to the edge of the label except in the area where the Atlantic name was located.
 At the bottom of the label was "LONG PLAYING" on one side and "UNBREAKABLE" on the other, between the words was a circle with 33 1/3 RPM.
-This label was used on all 10 inch albums and the 12 inch albums to LP-1211.
-(Scan courtesy of Peter Grendysa.)
+This label was used on all subsequent 10-inch albums and the 12-inch albums to LP-1211.
+Later pressings may have different labels, especially, the later all black label with silver print, but we have seen most of these on the yellow label.

 We would appreciate any additions or corrections to this discography.
 Just send them to us via e-mail.
 Both Sides Now Publications is an information web page.
 We are not a catalog, nor can we provide the records listed below.
 We have no association with Atlantic Records.
 Should you be interested in acquiring albums listed in this discography (which are all out of print), we suggest you see our Frequently Asked Questions page and follow the instructions found there.
-This story and discography are copyright 2000 by Mike Callahan.
+This story and discography are copyright 2000, 2002, 2010 by Mike Callahan.

 ATLANTIC ALBUM DISCOGRAPHY, PART 1

-Number - Title - Artist [Release Date] Contents
+Number - Title - Artist - [Release Date] Contents

-101 to 107 - Numbers unused.
+101 to 107 - [Numbers unused]

-ALS-108 - I Love a Piano - Joe Bushkin [5/50] But Not For Me/One For The Road/Never Entered My Mind/Dancing On The Ceiling/I Can't Get Started/I Love A Piano/Four Hand Boogie/So In Love/If I Knew You Were There/Oh Look At Me Now
+LP-108 - I Love a Piano - Joe Bushkin [5/50] But Not For Me/One For The Road/Never Entered My Mind/Dancing On The Ceiling/I Can't Get Started/I Love A Piano/Four Hand Boogie/So In Love/If I Knew You Were There/Oh Look At Me Now

-ALS-109 - Rhapsody - Erroll Garner [5/50] Flamingo/The Way You Look Tonight/Reverie/Twilight/Skylark/I Can't Give You Anything But Love/Pavanne/Impressions/Blue And Sentimental/Turquoise
+LP-109 - Rhapsody - Erroll Garner [5/50] Flamingo/The Way You Look Tonight/Reverie/Twilight/Skylark/I Can't Give You Anything But Love/Pavanne/Impressions/Blue And Sentimental/Turquoise

 ALS-110 - This Is My Beloved - John Dall narration, Vernon Duke music [3/49] The same material was released simultaneously as three 12 inch 78 RPM discs with the catalog number 312-S. The individual 78 RPM records were numbered 1201, 1202, and 1203.